TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Find square root
 - Check if number is a perfect power
 - Find nth root with precision
-- Floating-point nth root using Newtonâ€™s Method
+- Floating-point nth root using Newton’s Method
 ---

 ## 8. Tips & Observations